 Most private businesses in Texas are not required to have workers’ compensation insurance.
 An annual notice must be filed with the Texas Department of Insurance specifying that information.

-Does my business in Texas need to contribute toward health insurance?
+Does my business in Texas need to contribute to health insurance?

 Health insurance isn’t a requirement for small businesses in Texas, but those businesses that offer it need to make it available to all employees who work 30 hours or more per week.